 If aspirants have enough time, it is always advised to start from standard 6 NCERT texts and read till standard 12 texts for all relevant subjects.

 We get emails from aspirants to know if there is any way to buy hard copies of all important NCERTs (Class 6-12) as a bundle.

 In this post, we will help you with the selection of NCERT books.

 Buy 40 NCERT Books (Class 6-12) as a set from Amazon

 Click on this link.
 It will take you to the Amazon website from where you can purchase 40 NCERT books (Class 6-12) as a bundle.
 This is a great choice which can save a lot of your time searching for individual books.

-Important NCERT Books for UPSC Civil Services Exam
+Which are the must-read NCERT books for UPSC Civil Services Exam?

-If exams are near, it’s a quite natural to prioritize.
 For general studies (Prelims or Mains), aspirants need to focus on the NCERT texts on the below subjects: History, Geography, Economics, Political Science, Sociology, Fine Arts, and Science.

-Tip: Books marked in red colour are more important.
+Note: Books marked in Blue colour (bold) are more important.

 History – Must Read NCERT Books